 This is one of the three biggest questions (location, roommates, cost) someone asks themselves when searching for a place.
-Apartment places can vary widely and even ‘averages’ listed on websites aren’t completely accurate.
-The general rule of thumb is no more than 30% of your monthly gross income (including you and your SO, spouse, if applicable), however, that's impossible in some areas or even situation.
+Apartment places can vary widely, and even ‘averages’ listed on websites aren’t completely accurate.
+The general rule of thumb is no more than 30% of your monthly gross income (including you and your SO or spouse, if applicable); however, that's impossible in some areas or even situations.

 - What amenities are included?

 - Is water, trash, electric, or internet included or separate?

 - Are you spending more on gas commuting from a lower cost apartment?

 - Are you saving money by opting for an unsafe neighborhood?

 - What stores or restaurants can you walk to, which will save you travel/gas money?

 - Does the size and cost match up?